Anthospermeae

 Anthospermeae is a tribe of flowering plants in the family Rubiaceae and contains 208 species in 12 genera.
-Its representatives are found in the Southern Hemisphere, with the exception of the two species of the genus Phyllis.
+The range of the tribe is almost only Gondwanan, being found in the Afrotropics, the Neotropics, and Australasia; slight exceptions include Nertera granadensis (whose range may however be due to human cultivation) and a few species of Coprosma, which stretch into Indomalaya; and Phyllis is found in Macaronesia, northwest of Africa.
 At least two genera, namely Coprosma and Galopina are anemophilous.